Site Search

 Established on February 1, 2025

-President and Chief Executive Ofcer Osamu Kobayashi
+President and Chief Executive Officer Osamu Kobayashi

 We have developed the "Sustainable Design Guidelines," which outline our efforts to promote "sustainable design," a design methodology for realizing a sustainable society, and are working to solve social issues through the creation of a variety of spaces.